jasminajovanovic/ETL/README.md

 #Steps Taken to Clean Data

--We first used pandas to load the affordable housing data into a dataframe, then we isolated the columns we needed (Property name, zip code, and total number of afforable housing units).
+* We first used pandas to load the affordable housing data into a dataframe, then we isolated the columns we needed (Property name, zip code, and total number of afforable housing units).
--Next, we loaded the austin crime data into a data frame and determined the value counts for each listed incident type.
+* Next, we loaded the austin crime data into a data frame and determined the value counts for each listed incident type.
--Then we reduced the crime dataframe to two columns (Offense type and zip code).
+* Then we reduced the crime dataframe to two columns (Offense type and zip code).

 #Database Creation Steps